 Prompts are included in the Appendices to insert facility-specific information, e.g., Facility Site Map, Disaster Meal Menus, Emergency Agreements, Vendor List, etc. Add any additional information that is appropriate to your facility.

 Carefully review all template language to ensure that it reflects the circumstances and practices of your facility.
-For example, the use of the NHICS during emergencies is a recommended practice; but if your facility does not currently use NHICS, the template should be modified accordingly.
-Please pay particular attention to the sections “Staffing During an Emergency”, “Incident Command System”, “NHICS” and “Hazard Vulnerability Analysis”.
+For example, the use of the LTCICS during emergencies is a recommended practice; but if your facility does not currently use LTCICS, the template should be modified accordingly.
+Please pay particular attention to the sections “Staffing During an Emergency”, “Incident Command System”, “LTCICS” and “Hazard Vulnerability Analysis”.
 If anything in the template is inconsistent with your facility’s policies and procedures, modify the template accordingly.

 Review Appendix Y – List of Acronyms and update as needed, e.g., to add facility-specific acronyms.